LoveBug2084/chess/README.md

 2. Open the HTML file in any modern browser.
 3. No server or build step is required.
 4. To test en passant, append the url with ?test=ep

+## Version 034

+- Pawn movement in arms restricted to forward-only (toward the centre); backward movement removed.
+- Pawn captures in arms restricted to two forward diagonals only (removed the other two backward diagonals).